5 things to know about Donald Trump's felony charges

 In remarks that lasted just around 25 minutes, Trump dismissed the other investigations he's facing, said DA Bragg had "no case" and attacked Judge Juan Merchan and his family as "Trump-hating" people.

-Despite being on high alert throughout the day, Manhattan saw only small gatherings of Trump supporters near the courthouse, with reporters largely outnumbering the protestors.
+Despite being on high alert throughout the day, Manhattan saw only small gatherings of Trump supporters near the courthouse, with reporters largely outnumbering the protesters.

 But Trump's supporters are clearly showing him support in other ways.
 His campaign had raised $10 million off the news of the indictment, according to adviser Jason Miller.